arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 * Khan Academy's [Introduction to SQL](https://www.khanacademy.org/computing/computer-programming/sql) is high quality and easy to learn from.

-* Tutorials Point has some helpful documentation o read more [about the basic types of **operators** available for use in a SQL query](https://www.tutorialspoint.com/sql/sql-operators.htm).
+* Tutorials Point has some helpful documentation you may want to check out to read more [about the basic types of **operators** available for use in a SQL query](https://www.tutorialspoint.com/sql/sql-operators.htm).

 * Give the [SQL Murder Mystery](https://mystery.knightlab.com/) a try.
 Note that some of the content is more advanced than what we cover here, but there is a walkthrough, and you can always stop once you've reached the limits of what we've learned so far.